Reading time: 4 minutes

 What are the risks with infrastructure investments?

 Although infrastructure is generally considered a relatively low risk investment, like all investments it involves an element of risk.
-For more about investment risks, read SuperGuide article 9 investment risks and how they can affect your super.

 The main risks with infrastructure investments are: